eezstreet/SWATEliteForce/README.md

 - The console will no longer close after entering a command.
 (Close with ESC key instead)
 - The console will show a log of commands entered as well as output.
 - Added a new console command: "history" (toggles the console log)
+- AI SWAT members will take less time shouting at noncompliant civilians
+- AI SWAT members will clear rooms quicker and won't form a "death funnel" at doors nearly as easily.
 - New penalty: Tased a fellow officer
 - Moved a few strings from SwatProcedures.ini to SwatProcedures.int so they can be localized correctly
 - Five new commands: LEADER THROW & CLEAR; OPEN, LEADER & CLEAR; OPEN, LEADER & MAKE ENTRY; BREACH, LEADER & CLEAR; BREACH, LEADER & MAKE ENTRY.
 These commands let you throw the grenade instead of the AI doing it.